CarlosHartmann/otacon/README.md

 For further regex specifications, use the ?-markers in the expression itself.
 For example, if you want to perform a case-insensitive search, add `(?i)` at the beginning of the expression.

+To match posts using regex, use the flag `postregex` or `PR`.
-To match posts using regex, use the flag `postregex`.
+To match the titles of posts using regex, use the flag `titleregex` or `TR`.
-To retrieve comments with a flair matching your regex, use the flag `flairregex`.
+To retrieve comments with a flair matching your regex, use the flag `flairregex` or `FR`.
-To retrieve comments from users whose name matches your regex, use the flag `userregex`.
+To retrieve comments from users whose name matches your regex, use the flag `userregex` or `UR`.

 #### Disambiguated search